Effect-TS/schema/docs/modules/index.ts.md

 ## From "@effect/schema/Parser"

-Re-exports all named exports from the "@effect/schema/Parser" module as "Parser".
+Re-exports all named exports from the "@effect/schema/Parser" module as `Parser`.

 **Signature**